Ipukema/PokemonGo-JSON-Editor/README.md

  * Save config

 ## TODO
- - [ ] Fix the dropdown buttons so they work with true and false.
+ - [ ] Fix the dropdown buttons, so they work with true and false.
- - [ ] Add Item filter so users can select multiple items they dont want.
+ - [ ] Add Item filter, so users can select multiple items they dont want.
- - [ ] add evolve all selection
+ - [ ] Add evolve all selection.
- - [ ] Fix walk speed in json file
+ - [ ] Fix walk speed in json file.
+ - [ ] Add auto collector to load your config automaticaly when clicking load.
+ - [ ] Save your config instant when you click save (it will rewrite your current config).
+ - [ ] Fix about and contact button.
+ - [ ] Update json editor to the dev version of PokemonGo-Bot.